malerie-earle/GoFetch/README.md

 <br />
 So specifically, you need to do the following tasks:

-1. Create a “validated” and semantically correct web page with an HTML <form>.
+1. Create a “validated” and semantically correct web page with an HTML <form>

 2. Create you own CSS, or if preferred use “Bootstrap” to style your page.
 The webpage should be all responsive by use of Grid or Flex model (whatever you select)